cloudblog004/fantasticfoodies/content/en/posts/1353-recipe-of-favorite-healthy-chicken-breast-oven-toaster.md

 - " Oregano"
 - " Any cooking oil"
 recipeinstructions:
-- "Marinate chicken breast in soy sauce, sesame oil, &amp; honey for a minimum of one hour."
+- "Marinate chicken breast in soy sauce, sesame oil, & honey for a minimum of one hour."
 - "Create a container using foil and coat the inside area with cooking oil"
-- "Place the chicken breast on the aluminum foil and season with salt, pepper, garlic powder, &amp; oregano.
+- "Place the chicken breast on the aluminum foil and season with salt, pepper, garlic powder, & oregano.
 Heat it in the oven toaster for 7-8 mins.
 Flip it afterwards and cook for another 7-8 mins or until the inside is cooked."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe